drmytek/HX35/README.md

 <b>Important</b>

-Parts to be updated from previous version are mentioned in headline.

 Update "Firmware file only" from HX3.5 Editor's "Update/Finalize Panel" necessary if updating from 5.2 and up.
 Update Scan Driver if using MIDI input with masterkeyboards (will handle split itself).
 If you want to retain previous